-Name NTN Contact Address for duration of OOP if granted E-mail address Specialty TPD Current year of training Provisional CCST da ate Please indicate if you are requesting time out of programme for:- N lew request (✓) Ongoing OOP (✓) Prospectively deanery a pproved clinical training (OOPT) Clinical experience not prospectively approved fo or training (OOPE) Research for a registere d degree (OOPR) Career break (OOPC) 5 Have you discussed your plans to take time out of programme / continue your time out with your education supervisor and / or Training Programme Yes How long would you inte end to take time out /still re emain on your OOP?
-What will be your provis out of programme? ional date for completing training if you take/co ntinue with this time If your request for time out of programme is agreed, you will be required to give your TPD and current/next employer 3 months' notice of leaving the programme.
-Please state the date you wish to start your out of programme experience (which must take account of the 3 month notice period) Date you plan to go out of the clinical programme Date you plan to return t to the clinical programme
+Name NTN Contact Address for duration of OOP if granted E-mail address Specialty TPD Current year of training Provisional CCST da ite Please indicate if you are requesting time out of programme for:- N lew request (√) Ongoing OOP (√) Prospectively deanery approved clinical training (OOPT) Clinical experience not prospectively approved for training (OOPE) Research for a registered degree (OOPR) Career break (OOPC) Have you discussed your plans to take time out of programme / continue your time out with your education supervisor and / or Training Programme Yes Director?
+No How long would you intend to take time out /still remain on your OOP?
+What will be your provisional date for completing training if you take/continue with this time out of programme?
+If your request for time out of programme is agreed, you will be required to give your TPD and current/next employer 3 months' notice of leaving the programme.
+Please state the date you wish to start your out of programme experience (which must take account of the 3 month notice period) Date you plan to go out of the clinical programme Date you plan to return to the clinical programme